Minnesota Transracial Adoption Study: Results

 The children were first tested in 1975 at age 7.
 In 1985, 196 of the original 265 children were retested at age 17.
 The data showed mixed adoptees scoring slightly lower than white adoptees with gaps of 3 and 7 points at ages 7 and 17, while black adoptees scored 15 and 17 points below white adoptees at ages 7 and 17.

-The adopting parents of 12 of the interracial children wrongly believed that their adopted children had two black parents.
+However, the black, white and mixed race children did not have demographically identical adoptive parents.
+As the authors explain:There were also significant differences between the adoptive families of black/black and black/white children in father's education and mother's IQ. ...
+[T]he children with two black parents had poorer histories and had natural and adoptive parents with lower educational levels and abilities. ...
+[T]hese characteristics largely account for the IQ differences between black children with one or two black parents.The adopting parents of 12 of the interracial children wrongly believed that their adopted children had two black parents.
 The average IQ of these 12 children was not significantly different from the scores of the 56 interracial children correctly classified by their adoptive parents as having one black and one white parent.

 Some have suggested that differing pre-adoption experiences, including age at adoption, explain the racial patterns in the results.
 Lee (2009) argues against this interpretation, saying that there is no evidence from other studies that variables such as age at adoption exert an effect on IQ lasting until late adolescence.
 In the Minnesota study, the proportion of IQ variance associated with pre-adoption variables declined from .32 to .13 between ages 7 and 17.

 The average difference in IQ scores between the testing at age 7 and testing at age 17, seen in all groups, may be due to the use of different IQ tests.
-The original study used Stanford–Binet Form L-M, WISC or WAIS tests, depending on age, while the follow-up used WISC-R or WAIS-R. Weinberg, Scarr and Waldman point describe the effect of this change in test:
+The original study used Stanford–Binet Form L-M, WISC or WAIS tests, depending on age, while the follow-up used WISC-R or WAIS-R. Weinberg, Scarr and Waldman describe the effect of this change in test:

 Furthermore, the data needed to be corrected for the Flynn effect as stated by Ulrich Neisser:

-The data corrected for the Flynn effect was published in 2000 by John Loehlin in the Handbook of Intelligence.The data showed mixed adoptees scoring lower than white adoptees with gaps of 6.1 and 8.3 points at ages 7 and 17, while black adoptees scored 20.1 and 17.8 points below white adoptees at ages 7 and 17.
+The data, corrected for the Flynn effect, was published in 2000 by John Loehlin in the Handbook of Intelligence.
+The data showed mixed adoptees scoring lower than white adoptees with gaps of 6.1 and 8.3 points at ages 7 and 17, while black adoptees scored 20.1 and 17.8 points below white adoptees at ages 7 and 17.

 The analysis of structured interviews at age 7 and 17 reported by (DeBerry, Scarr & Weinberg 1996) found that about half of the studied black adopted children had adjustment difficulties.
 They had difficulties becoming competent in both European and African-American reference group orientation but had stronger affinity with the European than with the African-American group.
 Stronger identification with one or the other group predicted better adjustment.